What is a STUCO?

 The Vision of STUCO

 The Student Council has an open-door admission policy and is committed to the cultural growth of each student regardless of race, colour, gender, disability, religion, national origin and age.
-It strives to promote development and learning through a wide variety of educational and other programmes.
+It strives to promote development and learning through a wide variety of educational programmes.

 The Mission of STUCO